run-house/runhouse/docs/api/python/cluster.rst

 ~~~~~~~~~~~~~~~~~

 The below options can be specified with the ``server_connection_type`` parameter
-when :ref:`initializing a cluster <Cluster Factory Method>`:
+when :ref:`initializing a cluster <Cluster Factory Method>`.
+By default the Runhouse API server will
+be started on the cluster on port :code:`32300`.

-- ``ssh``: Connects to the cluster via port forwarding.
-The API server will be started with HTTP on port :code:`32300`.
+- ``ssh``: Connects to the cluster via an SSH tunnel.
-- ``tls``: Connects to the cluster via port forwarding and enforces verification via TLS certificates.
-The API server
+- ``tls``: Connects to the cluster via HTTPS on port :code:`443` and enforces verification via TLS certificates.
-  will be started with HTTPS on port :code:`443`.
   Only users with a valid cert will be able to make requests to the API server.
 - ``none``: Does not use any port forwarding or enforce any authentication.
 The API server will be started
   with HTTP on port :code:`80`.
 - ``aws_ssm``: Uses the